Shola Ameobi: Injury, loan, and transfer attempts

 During the 2006–07 season, Ameobi needed a hip operation, a problem which had been plaguing him for two seasons.
 Newcastle's shortage of match-fit first team strikers during the previous season had forced him to postpone this surgery.
-The problem eventually forced Glenn Roeder to send Ameobi for surgery two months before the transfer window, making the 0–0 draw away game to Manchester City his last game and ruling him out for the rest of the season.
+The injury eventually forced Newcastle United manager Glenn Roeder to send Ameobi for surgery in January 2007 after a prolonged hip problem failed to improve with rest.
+The operation ruled him out for the remainder of the 2006–07 season.
 He had made 13 appearances (three as a substitute) and scored five goals.

 Ameobi and the Newcastle medical team reported his hip operation in the United States was a success and that the club doctors and medical staff would work on his rehabilitation.
 It was originally thought that he would not be fit to play until the start of the 2007–08 season, but his rehabilitation progressed quickly and he returned with three games remaining in the season, clocking approximately 30 minutes of match action against Reading and making a further two appearances.

 However, after failing to impress Newcastle manager Sam Allardyce, or Kevin Keegan on 27 March 2008, Ameobi agreed a loan deal with Stoke City until the end of the season, to help their promotion campaign.
 It is understood that a loan fee of around £500K was agreed and that a possible permanent transfer was also discussed subject to Stoke winning promotion.
 Ameobi made his debut for Stoke against Sheffield Wednesday on 29 March, the game ended 1–1.
 After playing for six games and not managing to score despite Stoke's gaining of promotion, Ameobi returned to Newcastle, and Stoke decided not to sign him permanently.

 On 14 August, Ipswich Town manager Jim Magilton confirmed that the club were in talks with Ameobi and that the club were keen to get the deal finalised as long as Ameobi was willing to play in the Championship.
 However, on 17 August, Ameobi failed a medical, showing hamstring problems, and the deal collapsed.